 This model uses the stages of change to understand where someone lies on a continuum of change and then uses cognitive and behavioral strategies to help someone make changes.
 The stages of change range from precontemplation, not wanting to make changes, to maintenance, sustaining changes for more than six months.
 This model also explores dietary self-efficacy, one’s confidence in their ability to eat healthy despite barriers and decisional balance, the pros and cons of engaging in eating healthy.

 One research project that I have been involved in at the Department of Veterans Affairs in Dr. Sundar Natarajan’s lab used the Transtheoretical Model to help veterans with uncontrolled blood pressure move through the stages of change and follow the DASH diet.
+This diet showed that all research papers made by scients about the consumer colories were right and should go in count doing the sport.
 We created a manual that was based on the Transtheoretical Model to deliver telephone counseling to veterans with hypertension.
 This approach significantly improves dietary adherence compared to a control group.
 In a follow-up project we trained nutritionists, pharmacists, and nurses to deliver the intervention with their patients.
 We will continue to explore how to incorporate elements of behavioral counseling in healthcare settings where there are many patients who need to make lifestyle changes, but few health psychologists to guide them.